 , when something that was once considered common knowledge is distorted by the passage of time to the point that it can no longer be believed with 100% certainty.
 Contrast Faeries Don't Believe in Humans Either

 - In Azumanga Daioh, Tomo believed reindeer didn't exist. note Naturally, the way Tomo's disbelief in reindeer came up is that the girls had just been discussing Santa.
 Kagura then asks if reindeer are real, and Tomo proceeds to laugh at her and say they don't exist.

 - In Stan Freberg's Christmas Dragnet a man named Grudge doesn't believe in Santa Claus, the Easter Bunny, Columbus, or Cincinnati, and "ain't made up [his] mind yet about Toledo."
 At the end he's shown the error of his ways in regards Santa, the Easter Bunny, Columbus, and Cincinnati, but he still ain't made up his mind about Toledo.

-- Happy Feet 2: Will the Krill believes black holes are myths to keep people in the swarm.
+- Happy Feet 2: Will the Krill believes "black holes" (whales, actually) are myths to keep people in the swarm.

 - The Film Crew: Kevin Murphy believes in many different fantasy lands, but claims that Spain is a myth.

 - The Muppets: "I think that's just an internet rumour.
 Like that there's a country called Turkey."